 - “ASBY MATTERS” – Download the latest (full colour) edition here.

-Great Asby is home to three churches covering the denominations of Baptist, Church of England, and Methodist.
-The three work closely together and regularly hold united services, usually on the second Sunday of the month, as well as forming the Asby Fellowship.
+Great Asby is home to two churches covering the denominations of Baptist, Church of England, and Methodist.
+They work closely together and regularly hold united services, usually on the second Sunday of the month, as well as forming the Asby Fellowship.

 St Peter’s dates back at least to Norman times, with some evidence of a Saxon precursor.
 The Church was almost completely rebuilt in 1864/65, at the personal expense of the patron, and consecrated in 1866.
 Both the Church and the Lych Gate are listed.
 It is within the Diocese of Carlisle.
 Learn more.